mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 You can remove some aggregations functions for all columns by passing a filtered object to the `aggregationFunctions` prop.

-In the example below, the `sum` aggregation function have been removed.
+In the example below, the `sum` aggregation function has been removed.

 {{"demo": "AggregationRemoveFunctionAllColumns.js", "bg": "inline"}}